 Residential dwellings must be constructed in accordance with the relevant BAL requirements of AS 3959-2018.
-The sections of AS 3959-2018 which are relevant to the construction of residential dwellings in the stage 2 lots are specified in Table 3.
+The sections of AS 3959-2018 which are relevant to the design and construction of residential dwellings within stage 3 lots are specified in Table 3.